National Send a Card to a Friend Day (February 7)

 The History of the Holiday

-Ancient Egyptians used papyrus, and early Chinese cultures exchanged notes on folded paper.
+Writing messages on paper goes back thousands of years.
+Ancient Egyptians used papyrus, and early Chinese cultures exchanged folded notes long before envelopes existed.

 pink cards with envelopes